40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH35 -- examples and explanation about alias.md

 ```
 #### explanation
 Similar to explanation of exmaple 6.

-Skip it.
+Additionally, the example illustrates that

+    + an alias can be aliased by other aliases.
+    + re-parse chain using `eval`:

+        When re-parsing, the Bash engine will parse an alias again and again until it is NOT parsed to an alias

 ### Example 9
 #### code